Setup and Config

 If true, then gc will rewrite the commit-graph file when git-gc is run.
 When using

 git gc --autothe commit-graph will be updated if housekeeping is required.
-Default is false.
+Default is true.
 See git-commit-graph for details.

 If the file gc.log exists, then